GiuseppeMagazzu/GiuseppeMagazzu.github.io/_posts/2021-06-23-pipeline_study.markdown

 Please also note that we defined `random_state=1` in order to make the results reproducible.
 In theory, [as suggested](https://scikit-learn.org/stable/common_pitfalls.html) by Scikit-learn's User Guide, we should leave `random_state` to the default value in the models (in general you want to estimate the robustness of your algorithms with respect to their random initialization).
 This way, only the data and the splits will be reproducible, but not the models' results.
 However, here we want to demonstrate that our code is equivalent to the internal code in `Pipeline`, so we need to set it in the models too in order to have identical results.

 ## Example 1
 Let's start with a simple, basic example.
 We are going to use `Pipeline` with a support vector machine.
-Please remember that we are not trying to develop a proper machine learning model, but instead to explain how `Pipeline` really works, with plainer code.
+Please remember that we are not trying to develop a proper machine learning model here, but instead to explain how `Pipeline` really works (and how much it saves you!), with plain code.

 <script src="https://gist.github.com/GiuseppeMagazzu/d8d503be52ff502a44f9be9351b3b57c.js"></script>

 The two approached above return the same exact result, meaning they are equivalent.
 Basically in this case `Pipeline` is completely useless, since there are no machine learning steps to compose into a unique block.
-But let's move to a slighlty (we will be going very slow, no worries!) more complex example.
+Let's move to a slighlty more complex example (we will be going very slow, no worries!).

 ## Example 2
 Now we actually want to make a real "machine learning pipeline", by scaling first our data and then training a support vector machine.

 <script src="https://gist.github.com/GiuseppeMagazzu/63fdfe1c3d3b378cb74eacca80644563.js"></script>

 Again, the two results above should be identical.
 In this case the `Pipeline` object is indeed useful, since we only need to run `fit()` once.
-Likely, however, `Pipeline` does much more!
+Luckily, `Pipeline` does much more!
 Let's see another example.

 ## Example 3
 We said that a machine learning practitioner could have some problems if not being careful when using a cross-validation procedure.
-Let's see how `Pipeline` can help us.
+Let's see how `Pipeline` can help us in this case.

 <script src="https://gist.github.com/GiuseppeMagazzu/7c2c11f938e3a9be42ec7dcf756d0295.js"></script>

-The code above produces two exact results.
-And guess what? `Pipeline` applies the defined steps in each different split, solving the data-leakage problem that we discussed before.
+The code above produces exactly the same results.
+And guess what? `Pipeline` applies the defined steps in each different split, solving the data leakage problem we discussed before.
 This is actually done within the `cross_val_score` function, but `Pipeline` allows us to perform those steps as a unique process.

 ## Example 4
 I know what you are saying: "Giuseppe, these examples are too simple.
 I need to optimize my models, I need to optimize the entire pipeline!
 How is `Pipeline` going to fit into this?".
 Hey, calm down.
 Just look below.